 On February 7, 2003, Bush said he had to "remind" Jiang of "joint responsibilities" in achieving common objectives concerning North Korea.
 Two days later, Secretary of State Colin Powell said in an interview on Fox News Sunday that China has "considerable influence with North Korea."
-Powell reported that North Korea depends on China for 80 percent of its energy and economic activity, and urged China to play an active role in the dispute.
+Powell reported that North

+Korea depends on China for 80 percent of its energy and economic activity, and urged China to play an active role in the dispute.
 While in Beijing on February 24, 2003, Secretary Powell noted that "the United States and China share the goal of a diplomatic and peaceful resolution to this problem.
-It cannot simply be treated, however, as a bilateral matter between the United States and North Korea."15 Later, in November, Powell disclosed that after he had pressed the need for China to "rise to its responsibilities in dealing with this regional problem," PRC Vice Premier Qian Qichen made an "important contribution" in March 2003 by flying to North Korea and delivering the message that "there would be no alternative to multilateral talks in which all countries of the region would be fully involved, China included."16
+It cannot simply be treated, however, as a bilateral matter between the United States and North Korea."
+Later, in November, Powell disclosed that after he had pressed the need for China to "rise to its responsibilities in dealing with this regional problem," PRC Vice Premier Qian Qichen made an "important contribution" in March 2003 by flying to North Korea and delivering the message that "there would be no alternative to multilateral talks in which all countries of the region would be fully involved, China included."
+17

-Thus, on April 23-25, 2003, China hosted trilateral talks among China, North Korea, and the United States (without South Korea, Japan, and Russia), and Secretary Powell noted positively that "China has stepped up."
+Thus, on April 23-25, 2003, China hosted trilateral talks among China, North Korea, and the United States, and Secretary Powell noted positively that "China has stepped up."
+However, the DCI's report issued in November 2004 confirmed that, at the meeting, North Korea threatened to "transfer" or "demonstrate" its nuclear weapons.
 On June 9, 2003, in Tokyo, Deputy Secretary of State Richard Armitage "saluted" China's cooperation on the problem of North Korea and declared "a new phase of our relationship with China."
-In mid-July 2003, PRC President Hu Jintao dispatched Deputy Foreign Minister Dai Bingguo to Pyongyang with a letter for Kim Jong-II that proposed a multilateral meeting with U.S.-North Korean talks on the sidelines, reported the New York Times (July 16, 2003).
-On August 27-29, China hosted the first round of six-country talks, but North Korea threatened to test a nuclear weapon.
-In early September 2003, China's replaced paramilitary troops with People's Liberation Army (PLA) military soldiers along its border with North Korea, according to a Hong Kong report and as confirmed by the PRC Foreign Ministry (People's Daily, September 16, 2003), apparently to warn North Korea against provocations to raise tensions.
+In mid-July 2003, PRC President Hu Jintao dispatched Deputy Foreign Minister Dai Bingguo to Pyongyang with a letter for Kim Jong-Il that proposed a multilateral meeting with U.S.-North Korean talks on the sidelines, reported the New York Times (July 16, 2003).

+On August 27-29, China hosted the first round of the Six-Party Talks (including South Korea, Japan, and Russia).
+However, as confirmed by the DCI's report of November 2004, North Korea again threatened to transfer or test a nuclear weapon.
+In early September 2003, China's replaced paramilitary People's Armed Police (PAP) troops with People's Liberation Army (PLA) soldiers along its border with North Korea, according to a Hong Kong report and as confirmed by the PRC Foreign Ministry (People's Daily, September 16, 2003), apparently to warn North Korea against provocations to raise tensions.
+China reportedly seized a shipment of tributyl phosphate (TBP), a material used for nuclear weapons, suspected by the CIA on a train bound for North Korea in the summer of 2003, reported Asahi Shimbun (February 22, 2004).
+The DCI's report confirmed that, in September 2003, at the border with North Korea, China stopped a shipment of chemicals that could have been used in North Korea's nuclear program.